fent/chrome-options/README.md

 * `String` - `description`
 * `String` - `preview` - A preview image.
 Represents the extension of the image, example "png".
 If this is used, the image must be placed in a `previews` folder where `options.html` is, and named the name as this option's key, which is its name prepended by tab name if any.
 * `Object` - `default` - Default value.
-* `Boolean` - `disabled` - You can have the field be disabled, for whatever reason...
+* `Boolean` - `disabled` - The field can be disabled, for whatever reason...
-* `Boolean` - `singleline` - If you'd like to position the label and the field on the same line, instead of the default multiline behavior.
+* `Boolean` - `singleline` - If you'd like to position the label and the field on the same line, instead of the default multiline layout.
-* `Function` - `validate` - A function that will be given the new value of the field, will only save if it returns `true`.
+* `Function` - `validate` - Will be given the new value of the field, will only save if it returns `true`.

 # Fields Types Available